 Can the Team Crash the Offensive Glass?

-When 40 minutes are all that separate two teams from advancement or cancellation, every possession is pertinent.
+When 40 minutes separate two teams from advancement or cancellation, every possession is pivotal.
 There is no more efficient way to steal possessions in basketball than through holstering offensive rebounds.

 Shot clock resets force opposing defenses to stay in their stances for longer.
 Rebounds around the rim often lead to quick, easy points.
 If you can’t drive the lane or shoot effectively, offensive rebounds are an alternate avenue forward.
 Most meaningfully, though, they rob your opponent of a possession.